HHOOSSPPEE/Summer2023_IntermediateDevelopment/Assignments/Debriefs/Final_YouyangX.md

 **Execution** (Did your project meet the theme you gave it?) - 5

-4 - I think I'm at the point where there are more things that could be developed.
-Like more level setups, and life values that change and different scores.
-Even on the art, I could have tried to make more changes.
-But the game basically runs smoothly and I tried to make it more fun, so I think I deserve this score.
+5 - I think most elements of my preconceptions were accomplished in this project, and I try to add many elements, such as music and different sprites to make this game more close to horror genre.
+So I think I can get a 5 in this part.

 **Scope** (How well do you feel you scoped your game?) - 5

-4 - I think I basically met the requirements in this assignment, and no obvious bugs were found in the runtime for the time being. but the submission was delayed due to personal reasons, so I gave myself this mark.
+4 - I think I can try to make more changes in my games, like different enemies, different triggers to die and various methods to solve the puzzles.
+Thus, I consider I can get a 4 for getting passionate about trying more things.

 **Overall** - Pass/Fail

-Pass - I think I basically met the requirements for this assignment, it ran smoothly and was somewhat interesting, so I can get a Pass.
+Pass - I think I basically met the requirements for this final project and it ran smoothly and was somewhat interesting, so I can get a Pass.